 The Duke of Edinburgh’s Award

-The DofE is a volunteer programme that supports young people in their personal development, acquisition of skills for their future life and work and social awareness.
-It is considered to be the most widespread programme in the field of non-formal education.
+The Duke of Edinburgh's International Award is a voluntary programme for young people that supports them in their personal development, skills for future life and work and social skills.
+It is ranked as by far the most widespread programme in the field of non-formal education.

 In June 2018, our group finally finished all the intensive preparations that had to be done in order to kick start our journey.

 The best of the best were last Wednesday invited to the Award ceremony to collect their certificates and medals; this time at the Černinsky Palace with Her Royal Highness Sophie, The Duchess of Wessex presenting.

 At the end of the last school year, from the 20th to the 23rd of June if we want to be precise, our group collected all the strength and courage and started out our DofE silver expedition.